jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 (reading from a dataset, processing, and plotting).
-The course was originally designed to be taught to geoscientists, and then at a climate science summer school, and we wanted participants to be focussed on the changes to the code rather than worrying about
+The course was originally designed to be taught to geoscientists, and then at a climate science summer school, and we wanted participants to be focussed on the changes to the code rather than worrying about the application or semantics.

 Exercises roughly match the slide sections above: